 The Best Halloween Costume Stores in Toronto

-The best halloween costume stores in Toronto have a gaping, infected wound or intensely constricting corset (depending on your costume preference) waiting for you when you walk in the door.
-And yes, those are good things (around Halloween, at least).
+The best halloween costume stores in Toronto have a gaping, infected wound or intensely constricting corset waiting for you when you walk in the door.
 These stores boast ideas as much as costume options, and usually come with staff that are eager to help you craft your Halloween vision.
-As well as costumes right off the rack, a good number of these shops also design custom get-ups to suit your Halloween needs (though the final bill is usually far from a treat).

 Here are the best Halloween costume stores in Toronto.

 Malabar is practically a museum, nevermind a great place to pick up (though more likely, rent) a Halloween costume.
-An often-tapped resource for theatre types in Toronto, Malabar has a spectacular selection of period dress (including amazing Elizabethan gowns), with a killer rabbit and purple dinosaur getup thrown in for good measure.
-Just be prepared to fork over a little dough.
-More »
+An often-tapped resource for theatre types in Toronto, Malabar has a spectacular selection of period dress, with a killer rabbit and purple dinosaur getup thrown in for good measure.

-On Yonge between Bloor and Wellesley, Reflections is a superb source for throwback outfits.
+On Gerrard East, Reflections is a superb source for throwback outfits.
 Though the shop sometimes also stocks pre-packaged costumes, the real finds here include authentic furs, new and vintage corsets, flapper and showgirl dresses, and tons of vintage leather.
 Family owned and operated, staff are usually keen to help customers find pieces to complete their Halloween looks.

 If you can afford it, Joy Theatricals does amazing things with a measuring tape and custom costume order.
-But for those who want to save their cash for the actual zombie apocalypse (and not just one night of posers roaming about), Joy also has a range of costumes to rent or buy starting at $65.
+But for those who want to save their cash for the actual zombie apocalypse, Joy also has a range of costumes to rent or buy starting at $65.
 Marilyn Monroe, Peter Pan, and Superman are just a few of the venerable figures at Joy waiting to be adopted for Hallows’ Eve.
-More »